Integrable almost complex structures in principal bundles and holomorphic curves: Holomorphic maps from Riemann surfaces

-Note that $\hat{\hat{f}}$ does not need to be a holomorphic (nor a differentiable) map, since in general the quotient $\Cquotzetah$ does not even need to have the structure of a manifold.
-The group $\zeth$ may in general be quite complicated and even dense in $\C$.
-But now the fact that $\Gamma$ is a closed subgroup of $G$ implies even that $f$ factorises through the quotient of $\C$ by the closure of the group $\zeth$.
+Note that it doesn't in general even make sense to ask whether $\tilde{f}$ is a holomorphic (or differentiable) map, since in general the quotient $\Cquotzetah$ does not even need to have the structure of a manifold.
+The group $\zeth$ may in general be quite complicated, for instance, it can even be dense in $\C$.
+However, the fact that $\Gamma$ is a closed subgroup of $G$ implies even that $f$ factorises through the quotient of $\C$ by the closure of the group $\zeth$.
 The group $\overline{\zeth}$ being an abstract closed subgroup of the Lie group $\C$, it must be a Lie subgroup by the Theorem of Chevalley.
-Thus $f$ factorises in the following way
+Thus $f$ factorises as